In Sturts Steps

 Continuing on, the journey breaks away to the east soon after Pine View Station Whilst the expedition travelled north-easterly from this point our route will link approximately with the direction through Pimpara Lake and Pincally Stations.

-The journey continues northwards past Mt Arrowmith and into Milparinka and Depot Glen.
+The journey continues northwards past Mt Arrowsmith and into Milparinka and Depot Glen.

 From Depot Glen Sturt's final foray into the interior was actually to the north-west, to Fort Grey, then on to Sturt's Stony Desert.
 A number of short expeditions were taken northward past what is now Tibooburra and so this route continues in that direction before turning toward Cameron Corner.